 We ask that you wash your hands as soon as arriving at the BDC.
-Hand Sanitiser will be available at the entrance and around the building, and hot water hand washing stations with anti-bacterial hand wash are positioned inside.
+Hand Sanitiser is available at the entrances and around the building, and hot water hand washing stations with anti-bacterial hand wash are positioned inside.
 The soap used at the stations and within the toilet facilities is anti-bacterial, killing 99.9% of germs.

 Inside the Venue

-The noticeable difference in returning to the BDC will be the new guidance signage which is present throughout the venue.
-The key emphasis will be to maintain social distancing around the building and to be kind and mindful of others.
+The noticeable difference in returning to the BDC will be the guidance signage which is present throughout the venue.
+The key emphasis will be to maintain social distancing around the building and to be kind and mindful to others.

 We have introduced a one way system on each floor, including reminder chevrons in order for distance to be observed correctly.
 We ask that you follow the guidelines, maintaining a 2 metre distance from others where possible.
 If you are unable to do this, we ask that you take measures to mitigate the risk to yourself and others whilst always remaining at least 1 metre from those around you.

 Perspex screens have been installed in reception areas, Jack’s restaurant, the organiser’s office and service desk.
-Further advice has been sign posted in those areas where a common sense approach must be taken.
+Further advice has been sign posted in those areas where a common sense approach should be taken.

-Where possible, any manual touch points such as sinks and toilet flushes are being changed to automatic, reducing the need to make contact with surfaces.
+Where possible, any manual touch points such as sinks and toilet flushes have been changed to automatic, reducing the need to make contact with surfaces.

 Cleaning & Venue Hygiene

-The facilities team have continued to work onsite with a robust cleaning schedule in place throughout the last few months, a schedule which will be continued in welcoming people back to the building.
+The facilities team continue to work onsite with a robust cleaning schedule in place, a schedule which will be continued in welcoming events back to the building.
 All high volume touch points such as door handles, push plates, handrails and lift call points are being sanitised on a regular basis.
 You may find that your nearest toilet is locked now and again, this is just so we can carry out deep cleaning throughout the day.
 Nearest toilets are signposted at their entrances so you will always be able to find an alternative.

-Jack’s Restaurant has been reopening in a phased approach, with seating now available for those who wish to eat and drink in.
-For the moment, we ask you not to bring refillable cups and ask that you use contactless methods of payment, following the guidance shown around the space.
+Jack’s Restaurant is open with freshly made food to order for those who wish to takeaway.
+For the moment, we ask you not to bring refillable cups and use contactless methods of payment, following the guidance shown around the space.

 Our exclusive partners at The Good Eating Company are a Navitas approved COVID secure operator.
-You will find that every precaution has been taken to make their tasty food available to you throughout the day, but please take note of the distance when using this area to queue and make your purchase as well as when sitting with others.
+You will find that every precaution has been taken to make their tasty food available to you throughout the day, but please take note of the distance when using this area to queue and make your purchase.

 Deliveries & Loading Bay

 All deliveries to the BDC will now be directed to the loading bay.
 We ask that you advise this when placing any orders or arranging a delivery to the building.
-Items will be logged at the back of the venue and held in a temporary storage area for collection.
+Items will be logged at the back of the venue and held in a storage area for collection.